Shannon Roers Jones: Marijuana and criminal justice

 Roers Jones opposes legalization of recreational marijuana.
 However, in 2019, she sponsored a bill calling for the decriminalization of possession of small amounts of marijuana (less than one ounce or less than 6 ounce).
 Under this bill, people found with small amounts of marijuana would still pay a fine, but it would not show up in their criminal records.
 This bill would also have expunged the criminal records of various non-violent and non-sex offenders.
 The bill failed to pass the ND House.

 Personal life

-Roers Jones lives in south Fargo with her three daughters Olivia, Kendall, and Kate.
+Roers Jones lives in south Fargo with her three daughters Olivia, Kendall, and Katherine.
 Her father Jim was elected to the North Dakota State Senate in 2016, the year she was also elected to the ND House of Representative.
 They both represent the 46th District.
 In 2018, her cousin Kristin Roers was also elected to the ND State Senate.
 She represents the 27th district.